maxhaase/backup/README.md

 Programmer: maxhaase@gmail.com

 This is a Bash script that you can invoke from crontab to backup essential data on an Linux system, excluding directories that typically contain cache, temporary files, or other non-essential data.
 It is a must-have if you have anything important on your computer!
-Note: my personal preference is to mount a disk on /SPACE/BACKUP/ which you can change if you want.
-I strongly advice you to encrypt the disc, especially if it is an external disk like a USB drive, to prevent unauthorized access!
+Note: my personal preference is to mount separate device on /SPACE/BACKUP/ which you can change if you want.
+I strongly advice you to encrypt the disc, to prevent unauthorized access!

 # This script:

 Keeps file permissions and other attributes intact.
 Names the backup file in the format /SPACE/BACKUP/backup_<DayOfWeek>_<Month>_<Day>_<Year>_<time>.tar.gz.
-Measures the time taken to perform the backup operation in minutes and emails the result to the root user.
+Measures the time taken to perform the backup operation in minutes and emails failed operations if you want.
 Deletes backups older than 15 days, but ensures at least the last 10 backups are retained.
 You can adjust these as you wish.

 # Instructions: